 Facts on France's unpopular new pension law

-France's new pension law, expected to be passed by the Senate upper house on Friday and likely to come into effect next week has triggered fierce nationwide opposition including strikes and riots.
+France's new pension law, adopted by the Senate upper house on Friday and likely to come into effect next week, has triggered fierce nationwide opposition including strikes and riots.

 Seen from abroad, the law appears unexceptional -- if France increases the retirement age from 60 to 62 this will still leave it at one of the lowest levels in the industrialised world, where the average pension age is 65.

 But President Nicolas Sarkozy's struggle to push through the reform has become the key battle of his first term, and if he prevails over trade union opposition it will form the launchpad for his planned 2012 re-election bid.

 If he is forced to back down, as his predecessor Jacques Chirac was in the face of similar protests in 1995, he will finish his next two years in office as a lame duck, attacked from both right and left.

 The law increases the minimum age at which a worker can retire on a state pension from 60 to 62, in stages between now and 2018.

 At the same time, the minimum number of years that a worker must have paid social security contributions will be pushed back from 40 years and six months now, to 41 years by next year and 41 years and three months by 2013.